What is Model Context Protocol (MCP)? A Guide for Product Managers

 As a PM, you'll need to decide: build an MCP layer yourself, or use a hosted one.

-- Weeks / months per integration for robust coverage
+- Three to six months per integration for robust coverage

 - Ongoing API version and token maintenance